Tarmo Neemelo

-Tarmo Neemelo (born 10 February 1982) is an Estonian retired professional footballer who last played as a forward for Meistriliiga club Paide Linnameeskond.
+Tarmo Neemelo (born 10 February 1982) is an Estonian retired professional footballer who last played as a striker for Meistriliiga club Paide Linnameeskond.

 Neemelo was the top goalscorer in the 2005 Meistriliiga with 41 goals, and won the Estonian Silverball award in 2006.

 Club career

 Early career

 Neemelo started playing football with Lelle.
 He then spent several years playing for various reserve and feeder teams affiliated with Flora.

 TVMK

 In 2004, he signed for Meistriliiga club TVMK.
 In the 2005 season, he won his first Meistriliiga title, scoring a league record 41 goals, which put him in 12th place in the European Golden Shoe.

 Helsingborg

 In 2006, he signed for Swedish Allsvenskan club Helsingborgs IF, to potentially partner fellow striker Henrik Larsson.
 However, Neemelo was unable to secure a first-team position and was loaned back to TVMK.
 In 2007, he was once again loaned out, this time to Superettan club GIF Sundsvall.